 Choir is an academic elective that provides the opportunity for instruction in vocal music through participation in individual and group performances.
 The chorus participates in Dominican activities, some masses, and performs and competes at LMEA events throughout the year.

-CLC is designed to build leadership and to enhance personal and spiritual awareness.
+Campus Ministry is designed to build leadership and to enhance personal and spiritual awareness.
 It is primarily an outreach organization which coordinates events and activities that benefit Dominican and the New Orleans metropolitan community.

 Color Guard team performs at Dominican pep rallies, games, parades, and in conjunction with various Band performances throughout the year.